 Without a doubt, the divisive issue of slavery in America played a huge part in Our Iowa Heritage.

 A number of Iowa’s earliest settlers, often motivated by religious convictions and a marked appreciation of the principles of individual rights and personal liberty, provided shelter, transport, and material support for the travelers on The Underground Railroad, the pathway to freedom for thousand of slaves (1830-1861).
-Read more on this subject and The Underground Railroad in Iowa.
+Read more about the Underground Railroad in Iowa.

-As you can see from the map (above) Iowa, because of its strategic location just north of the slave-state of Missouri, and just west of the free-state of Illinois, became a prominent location for The Underground Railroad.
-During the 1850’s, the time frame of our letter to G.D.
-Woodin, the national battle over slavery was raging in the western territories of Kansas and Nebraska.
-Because this region was still not “officially” under the jurisdiction of the U.S. Government, The Underground Railroad brought many “passengers” west out of Missouri (a slave-state) shuttling them to the north via the “train stations” that extended across Iowa (a free-state).
-That’s where our friend, G.D.
-Woodin of Iowa City comes into the picture.
+During the 1850’s, the national battle over slavery was raging in the western territories of Kansas and Nebraska.
+Because this region was still not “officially” under the jurisdiction of the U.S. Government, The Underground Railroad brought many “passengers” west out of Missouri – a slave-state – shuttling them to the north via the “train stations” that extended across Iowa – a free-state.

 Named for abolitionist James H. Lane, The Lane Trail was established in 1856 to bypass pro-slavery strongholds in Missouri and provide free-state settlers a safe route into Kansas.
 The trail also served as part of The Underground Railroad, used by John Brown and others to transport slaves north to freedom.